 Safety in parks and forests

-Parks and forests are wild places with hidden dangers for the unwary visitor.
+Parks and forests are wild places with hidden dangers for the unwary visitor, especially tourists unfamiliar with local conditions.
 It is vital to pay close attention to signs that warn of local dangers.
 Follow these tips to stay safe and have an enjoyable visit:

 - Be prepared.
 Plan your trip carefully.
 Make sure your camping equipment, vehicle and boat are in good working condition.
 Take a first-aid kit and wet weather gear.
-Check park alerts for information relating to camping, track closures and fire restrictions.
+Before you visit, check park alerts for information relating to camping, track closures and fire restrictions.

 - Be weather aware.
 Queensland is vulnerable to extreme weather events including severe storms, cyclones and floods.
 For weather forecasts and warnings see the Bureau of Meteorology website.

 - Drive carefully.
+Before you visit, check current road and traffic conditions.
 Follow normal road rules wherever you are driving.
 Watch for oncoming traffic and pedestrians and share the road.
 Pull off the road before stopping to take photographs.
 Take special care when driving on sand.

 - Stay on the track.
 You may get lost if you leave the road or walking track.
 Take a map if possible and follow markers and signs carefully.
 Let someone responsible know your plans in case you get lost.
+Carry a charged mobile phone and personal locator beacon if walking off-track.
 For more information see walk safely.

 - Watch your step.
 Stay well back from cliff edges and waterfalls.
 Cliff edges may crumble and rocks near waterfalls may be slippery.
+Climbing waterfalls and taking selfies near waterfalls or cliff edges is not worth it; don't ruin your life or become a statistic.
 Always stay behind safety fences to avoid tragedy.
+Never ignore safety signs and restrictions designed to keep you safe.

 - Be wary of wild animals.
 Stay well back from goannas, crocodiles, snakes, dingoes, cassowaries, feral pigs, cattle, horses and buffaloes.
 People have been seriously injured or killed by wild animals.
 Be very careful about approaching any injured animal, such as kangaroos or possums.
 They are likely to bite and scratch if you attempt to touch or move them.

-- Never feed or play with wildlife.
+- Never feed, handle or play with wildlife.
 You may get bitten or scratched.
 Human foods may be harmful to wild animals.
 Animals can become aggressive towards people when fed.
+Native animals carry viruses that can be lethal to people.

 - Avoid bites, stings and scratches.
 Wear protective clothing and insect repellent to protect yourself from stings, scratches and insect bites, especially bites from ticks.
 Detour around snakes; never provoke them.

 - Take care near fire.
 Supervise children near open fires.
-Always put fires out with water, not sand.
-Sand retains heat and children have been severely burnt when fires have been covered with sand.
+Always put campfires out with water, not sand.
+Sand retains heat and children have been severely burnt when fires have been concealed with sand.

 - Beware of bushfires.
 If there is a bushfire, follow the track to the nearest road, beach, lake or creek for refuge.
 Large logs, a ditch or burnt ground can also provide protection in some situations.
 Avoid areas of heavy fuel, such as deep leaf litter or thick vegetation, and stay low to the ground where the air is coolest and contains the least smoke.
 In high fire danger conditions, walking tracks and other areas may be closed.
 It is essential for your safety to follow the instructions on signs in these conditions.
 If you see a bushfire, please alert a ranger or the police as soon as possible.